BOOK FOOD EXPERIENCES

 Long distance shot of the hills of Daisetsuzan dotted with red and orange foliage

-2. Hachimantai - Tohoku
+2. Hachimantai (Iwate)

 Image of a small waterfall flowing into a river, with lots of red and orange trees behind it

-3. Okunikko - Tochigi
+3. Okunikko (Tochigi)

 An image of Ryuzu Waterfall surrounded by red, orange and yellow trees

-Okunikko, to the north of Tokyo and west of Nikko City, is bursting with stunning spots to see the autumn leaves in Japan.
+Okunikko, to the north of Tokyo and west of Nikko, is bursting with stunning spots to see the autumn leaves in Japan.
 Ryuzu Waterfall finds itself surrounded by fiery red and orange trees, while the majestic 100-meter-tall Kegon Waterfall and scenic Lake Chuzenji are also extra impressive at this time of year.

 Check out our guide on where to eat in Nikko to learn about the local specialties.

-4. Korankei - Aichi
+4. Korankei (Aichi)

 A row of trees with bright red leaves beside a river